FloRobart/Maven_lite/Documentations/Utilisation.en.md

 ## Encoding

-This option is used with the `--encoding` or `-e` option.
+The use of this option is done with the `--encoding` or `-e` option.

-This option allows you to specify the encoding of the Java files to be compiled.
+This option allows specifying the encoding of the Java files to compile.

-- Example of using the Encoding option:
+- Example of using the Encoding option
-  - In this example, we will compile and run a Java project with the `ANSI` encoding and the default output folder for compiled files.
+  - In this example, we will compile and launch a Java project with the `ANSI` encoding and the default output folder for compiled files.

   ```sh
   mvnl -e ANSI -cl